PlugnPay/shopping-cart-WooCommerce/woocommerce_ss2_module/plugnpay-ss2-payment-gateway-for-woocommerce/readme.txt

 Authorization Hash Fields: If using this ability, select a fieldset to validate upon & configure your PlugnPay account to match.

+Giftcard Acceptance: Allows you to accept Giftcards at time of checkout & process it as a split-payment.
+(Note: You must have Giftcard ability enabled in your PlugnPay account to use this.)

 Divert Currency: Use to enable/disable ability to redirect payments to a different gateway account for specific currency types.

 Divert Accounts: List currency code & username to divert specific payments to. [i.e. USD:username1,BBD:username2,CAD:username3]  Currency codes not listed will use default Gateway Account.